KasparEtter/ef1p/pages/email/email.md

 </summary>

-An [organizational domain](https://tools.ietf.org/html/rfc7489#section-3.2) is a domain which was registered with a [domain name registrar](https://en.wikipedia.org/wiki/Domain_name_registrar).
+An [organizational domain](https://tools.ietf.org/html/rfc7489#section-3.2) is a domain which is registered with a [domain name registrar](https://en.wikipedia.org/wiki/Domain_name_registrar).
 For example, the organizational domain of `support.example.com` is `example.com`.
 While [second-level domains](https://en.wikipedia.org/wiki/Second-level_domain) can be registered for many [top-level domains](https://en.wikipedia.org/wiki/Top-level_domain),